 - Capitalism – an economic system based on the private ownership of industry.

 - Socialism – a political and economic theory which holds that a country’s land, transport, natural resources and chief industries should be owned or controlled by the community as a whole.

 - Capitalism – an economic and political system in which a country’s trade and industry are controlled by private owners for profit.

 - Ideology – a system of ideas and principles forming the basis of an economic or political theory.

 The definitions numbered 1. and 2. are taken from the Collins English dictionary.
 The definitions numbered 3. and 4. are taken from the Oxford English dictionary.
-The reasons that I have provided these two definitions are, firstly, because those happen to be the only two such books that I have and, secondly, because I wanted to demonstrate that there can be a difference in setting out exactly what constitutes both Socialism and Capitalism, even in dictionaries.
+The reasons that Rebel Voice have provided these two definitions are, firstly, because those happen to be the only two such books that we have and, secondly, because we wanted to demonstrate that there can be a difference in setting out exactly what constitutes both Socialism and Capitalism, even in dictionaries.

-Speak to 4 people; ask them to define both, and you will get 10 different versions.
+Speak to four people; ask them to define both; you will get 10 different versions.
 Yes, it’s semantics as well as a matter of interpretation, but it’s also an accurate portrayal of the confusion – sometimes contrived – that surrounds both.

 Socialism is described in both dictionaries as ‘a political and economic theory’.
 Both center socialism upon the ‘community’.
 Number 1. is more generalized, whereas number 3. is slightly more specific.

 Capitalism is described in both dictionaries as ‘an economic system‘.
 Both speak of ‘industry’ and ‘private ownership‘.
 Again we can see number 2. is more generalized, whereas number 4. provides more specifics.